-Right-click within the Surround Panner window (or right-click a surround panner an a track or bus), choose Pan Type from the shortcut menu, and then choose a pan type from the submenu.
-For more information about panning modes, see "Audio panning modes" on page 466.
+Right-click within the Surround Panner window (or right-click a surround panner on a track or bus), choose Pan

+Type from the shortcut menu, and then choose a pan type from the submenu.
+For more information about panning modes, see "Audio panning modes" below

-The selected panning mode is also used for surround panning keyframes.
+📝 The selected panning mode is also used for surround panning keyframes.